DhirajBhakta/reflections/kubernetes.md

 recognizes it.

-## Big Picture
-You care only about your application.
-You just want it deployed... in one logical unit that abstracts everything underneath....**The Cluster**

-You just want to _define_ the application in a YAML file (manifest), and let Kubernetes handle the rest.

-#### "The rest"?
-- Say a `node` in the cluster just died, and killed off some containers with it
-    - Kubernetes will see this and starts replacement containers on the host
-- Say a container became "unhealthy"
-    - Kubernetes will restart it.
-- Say a `component` is under high load/stress.
-    - Kubernetes will start extra copies of the component in new containers.

-**Your Job** :-> Define the Dockerfile and the kubernetes YAML file properly.
-You specify WHAT you want to happen

-**Kubernetes Job** -> Make sure `CURRENT STATE == DESIRED STATE` ( a self healing app ).
-It figures out HOW to make it happen.

 ## Kubernetes does NOT run conatiners !
 1. Kubernetes does not run containers -, it delegates it to node runtimes like docker, containerd, etc